martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 ### Guideline 1: Use simple visual attributes, avoid the "bling-bling"

-Only use simple visual attributes like solid fill colors and 2D elements, and avoid any unnecessary other visual expression ways like drop shadows, pseudo 3D elements, and color gradients just "because you can".
+Only use simple visual attributes like solid fill colors and 2D elements.
+Avoid any other visual expression ways like drop shadows, pseudo 3D elements, and color gradients just "because you can".
 Any type of visual aspect you use in your diagram should be connected to one type of information.
-If you use a visual aspect just because your graphics software offers it, then resist the temptation.
+If you use a visual aspect just because your graphics software offers it, then resist the temptation:
 Don't use it if it does not add any information to your diagram.

 In the following I would like to show you some visual aspects I normally strongly recommend not to use.